Tax Courses Approved by the Internal Revenue Service

-Tax Preparers should make sure they are aware of many important changes to the tax law before they complete their client's 2011 federal income tax return.
-There are several important changes that the IRS wants you to keep in mind when you file your 2012 federal income tax return in 2013.
+Tax Preparers should make sure they are aware of many important changes to the tax law before they complete their client’s 2013 federal income tax return.
+There are several important changes that the IRS wants you to keep in mind when you file your 2013 federal income tax return in 2014.
 Visit our Blog to learn more about changes as they happen.

 Six Facts about Choosing the Standard or Itemized Deductions